CrossRef/grantID-schema/README.md

 [Oxygen-generated documentation](http://data.crossref.org/reports/help/schema_doc/grantID/index.html) is available as well.

 ## Updates
+6/19/19 update:
+* award-start-date was added at the grant/award level to allow a single date to be applied to a grant, useful if the individual project dates differ from the overall award start date.
 The proposed schema has been updated March 5 based on feedback given in February.
 Updates made are:
 * additions to funding type taxonomy (prize, crowdfunding)
 * addition of country attribute with ISO 3166-1 alpha 2-letter country code values on institution element within investigator affiliation section (currently optional)